Innovative Technology Services (ITS)Dr. Matt Kuhn

 Empowering the TSD community to grow into the future with innovative technology today.

-The ITS department's mission is to provide, support, and coordinate the best possible technology for productivity, learning, and school improvement.
+The ITS division's mission is to provide, support, and coordinate the best possible technology for productivity, learning, and school improvement.

 ITS is responsible for planning, implementing, and supporting technology across the district including student devices, staff computers, instructional applications, business software, classroom projection systems, telecommunications, network infrastructure and more.
 The department also assists the Learning Services Department with improving instructional technology pedagogy in coordination with each school's leadership.